EmilRejman/WebScraping/README.md

-## web srapping for OpenX!
+## web srapping
-files required to run and test excersise 2 for internship
+Simple web scrapping project, URL has data in JSON format inside body tag.
+Get data and parse it from 2 URLS.
+All code is unittested, integration tests under creation.
+Testing with pytest module under creation.

 made with python 3.7